afborchert/astl-tanach/README.md

  * Joshua R. Jacobson: _Chanting the Hebrew Bible_.
 The Art of Cantillation.
    The Jewish Publication Society, Philadelpha 2002, ISBN 0-827-0693-1
- * Israel Yeivin: _Introduction to the Tiberian Masorah_.
-Scholar Press, Chico, California, 1980, ISBN 0-89130-373-1.
  * James D. Price: _The Syntax of Masoretic Accents in the Hebrew Bible_.
    Studies in the Bible and Early Christianity, Volume 27.
 The Edwin Mellen Press, Lewiston, New York, 1990.
 ISBN 0-88946-510-X.
+ * James D. Price: _Concordance of the Hebrew Accents used in the Pentateuch_.
+In: _Concordance of the Hebrew Accents in the Hebrew Bible_.
+   Studies in the Bible and Early Christianity, Volume 34A.
+The Edwin Mellen Press, Lewiston, New York, 1996.
+ISBN 0-7334-2395-8.
+ * Israel Yeivin: _Introduction to the Tiberian Masorah_.
+Scholar Press, Chico, California, 1980, ISBN 0-89130-373-1.